shaack/shaack-com/site/pages/index.md

 requirement.
 However, the complexity of the modern IT landscape makes it difficult for businesses to keep up with the latest security trends and best practices.

+Get in touch to find out how I can help you with your Website, Webshop or App.
+With over 20 years of experience in information technologies, we surely can find a solution for your business and create an adequate web presence that suits your needs.

 <!-- video -->
 <!-- pink-fancy -->

-## Websites
+## Website<br/>Development

-If you need a new website or want to improve your existing website, I can provide you with a solution that is tailored to your needs.
+If you need a new website or want to improve your existing web presence, I can provide you with a solution that is tailored to your needs.

 ---

-## Apps
+## SEO<br/>Optimization

-If you need a new website or want to improve your existing website, I can provide you with a solution that is tailored to your needs.
+If your website is not listed in the top results on Google, you are losing potential customers.
+I can help you to improve your ranking.

 ---

-## Shops
+## Website<br/>Maintenance

-If you need a new website or want to improve your existing website, I can provide you with a solution that is tailored to your needs.
+To keep your Website secure and up-to-date, I can provide you with a maintenance plan that fits your demands.